Fairbairn–Sykes fighting knife: Design

 The Fairbairn–Sykes was produced in several patterns.
 The Shanghai knife on which it was based was about 5.5 in long in the blade.
 First-pattern knives have a 6.5 in blade with a flat area, or ricasso, at the top of the blade under the S-shaped crossguard; this was not present on the original design and its presence has not been explained by the manufacturers.
 Second-pattern knives have a slightly longer blade (just less than 7 in), 2 in-wide oval crossguard, knurled pattern grip, and rounded ball, and may be stamped "ENGLAND" (a US legal requirement when importing the surplus knives after WWII) on the handle side of the cross guard.
 Some may also be stamped with a "broad arrow" British issue mark and a number (e.g., 21) on the opposite handle side of the cross guard.
 Third-pattern knives also have a similarly sized seven-inch blade, but the handle was redesigned to be a ringed grip.
 This ringed grip is reputed to have disappointed one of the original designers as it unbalanced the weapon and made harder to hold when wet, but it was used by the manufacturers as it was simple to produce and could be cast from a cheaper and more plentiful alloy instead of using up quantities of scarce brass stock.
 William Rodgers, as part of the Egginton Group, produce an all-black "sterile" version of the knife, devoid of any markings showing maker for NATO use.

-The length of the blade was chosen to give several inches of blade to penetrate the body after passing through the 3 in of the thickest clothing expected to be worn in the war —that of Soviet greatcoats.
+The length of the blade was chosen to give several inches of blade to penetrate the body after passing through the 3 in of Soviet greatcoats, the thickest clothing expected to be worn in the war.
 Later production runs of the F-S fighting knife have a blade length that is about 7.5 in.

 In all cases the handle had a distinctive foil-like grip to enable a number of handling options.
 Many variations on the F-S fighting knife exist, in size of blade and particularly of handle.
 The design has influenced the design of knives throughout the period since its introduction.